Facebook takes aim at GoFundMe, crowdfunding sites with personal fundraising tool

 Related: Facebook to start putting warning labels on 'fake news'

-Facebook will start with six categories including education (such as tuition and books), medical, pet medical, crisis relief, personal emergencies (like a car accident or theft), and funeral and loss.
-Initially there will be a 24-hour fundraiser review process before each campaign is posted.
+Facebook will start personal fundraisers with six categories including education (such as tuition and books), medical, pet medical, crisis relief, personal emergencies (like a car accident or theft), and funeral and loss.
+Initially there will be a 24-hour fundraiser review process before each campaign is posted, to protect against fraud and ensure the cause falls within one of the six categories.
 Eventually Facebook plans to expand the campaign categories and automate more of the review process.

+People who don't have a Facebook account can see the fundraiser, but they won't be able to donate without logging in.
+Payment processing will take between seven and 13 days, Facebook told CNNTech, and it may take some banks a few additional business days to deposit payments into a person's account.

-The social network's foray into personal fundraising is in direct competition with cause-focused sites like GoFundMe and YouCaring, which also did not immediately respond to a request for comment.
+The social network's foray into personal fundraising is in direct competition with cause-focused sites like GoFundMe and YouCaring, which did not immediately respond to a request for comment.

 Related: Why Facebook tracks internet outages around the world

 Facebook first tested its "fundraisers" feature in 2015 with 37 charities, including Mercy Corps, National Multiple Sclerosis Society and World Wildlife Fund.
-The top of a nonprofit's page includes a "donate" button, where users can make a contribution with a credit card or through PayPal (PYPL, Tech30).
+The top of a verified nonprofit's page includes a "donate" button, where users can make a contribution with a credit card or through PayPal (PYPL, Tech30).